fanwentao0955/CATCH/README.md

+# CATCH
-# This is a demo for CATCH：Category correlations embedded semantic centers hashing for cross-modal retrieval
+This is a demo for CATCH：Category correlations embedded semantic centers hashing for cross-modal retrieval